 I look back on Crash Bash as the game I shared the most.
 Anyone I met, I made them play this with me.
 Some were good and we made progress, others just fell asleep mid game.
 Despite the mixed reactions from my childhood friends, I really liked this game.
 So, I wanted to find out if it was just as fun as I thought it was when I was little.

 After loading Crash Bash again recently, the graphics didn’t shock me.
 I look back at some old games and wonder how anybody, at any point in history, ever found them enjoyable.
 Like pretty much anything you’d see on the Atari.
 To me, these games just don’t look fun because of how primitive they are.
 But I know that people that enjoyed those games at the time won’t notice, they’ll just be transported back to their youth.
 Crash is the same with me.
 Maybe millennials wouldn’t derive much enjoyment from it.
 Maybe they think it’s too old.
-But not me.
+Maybe they have so much liberty, they’d just buy gaming accounts, from websites like www.aussyelo.com, and start enjoying games on their high-level accounts.

 The sound in Crash is what transports you back the quickest.
 The funky upbeat tones put me straight back to 2001, in my bedroom with my PS1.
 You can’t deny they’d sound out of place in a modern game, but they still fit the vibe perfectly.
 It makes you happy, it immerses you, and lets you forget about the world.